25+ Rarely Seen Photos of Queen Elizabeth with Her Father, King George VI

 King George VI was born His Royal Highness Prince Albert, the second-born son of King George V. When Prince Albert (called “Bertie” by his friends and family) married Lady Elizabeth Bowes Lyon, the two became the Duke and Duchess of York.
 Here, the Duke and Duchess are pictured with their newborn, Her Royal Highness Princess Elizabeth of York.
 When Elizabeth was born, there was virtually no expectation she’d ever become Her Majesty, Queen Elizabeth II.
-Here are seven more things you didn’t know about the Queen.

 Just out of the terrible twos